thepaffy/Netatmo-API-C-/README.md

 This library is a client implementation of the [Netatmo](https://netatmo.com) API in C++.
 A discription of the API can be found [here](https://dev.netatmo.com/resources/technical/introduction).

-In Version 1 only the Authentication and the Weather Station API are implementet.
+In Version 2 the Authentication, the Weather Station API and the Weather API are implemented.
-The support for the Weather API is planned for Version 2, the support for Healthy Home Coach is planned for version 3
+The support for the support for Healthy Home Coach is planned for version 3

 Feel free to report bugs!
 If you are owner of a Netatmo Camera or Thermostat, please fork this repository and make a pull request.